 - Hyperkalemia is one of the reversible causes of refractory cardiac arrest covered in the H's and T's.
 It is common in patients with kidney disease, and would probably be an initial consideration in a dialysis patient's refractory cardiac arrest or PEA.
 Those with a truly excessive amount of dietary potassium are also at risk.
 The severity of hyperkalemia not only depends on the total serum potassium level, but on how rapidly the level has risen (in other words, has the body had time to adjust?)

 Remember- hyperkalemia is considered a REVERSIBLE cause of arrest, and there are a few things that can be done to drive the potassium into tissue cells (and, therefore out of the bloodstream) and assist this patient if high serum potassium levels are considered a primary factor.

-A glucose and insulin infusion can be very helpful in this case, as it can drive potassium into the cells.
+A glucose and insulin infusion can be helpful in this case, as it can drive potassium into the cells.

 Albuterol by nebulization can also drive potassium into cells.

 As Registered Nurses with extensive critical care experience, we suggest learning your CPR from someone who has done it.

 We are striving to bring you the utmost in convenience and quality while placing skills in your hands.

 Serving Frederick, MD and the entire Mid Atlantic for CPR, First Aid, BLS and ACLS training.